San Joaquin Hills: History

 Prior to the arrival of Europeans in the area, residents of the nearby Tongva and Acjachemen village of Genga frequented the hills.

 The hills take their name from Rancho San Joaquin, owned by Jose Andres Sepulveda.
 Formed in 1842 by the merger of two smaller ranches, this ranch included the northern part of the hills and likely had Laguna Canyon as its southeastern boundary.
 Rancho San Joaquin later became part of the Irvine Ranch.
 Mexican Rancho Niguel was located in the southeastern section of the hills.

 The San Joaquin Hills blind thrust may be the source of the earliest recorded earthquake in California, a large earthquake felt in what is now northern Orange County on July 28, 1769, by Gaspar de Portolá.

 Development

 Two neighborhoods within the San Joaquin Hills take the name of the hills for their own:

-San Joaquin Hills, Newport Beach, California, a former census-designated place annexed to the city of Newport Beach, and San Joaquin Hills, Laguna Niguel, California, a master-planned community located in the city of Laguna Niguel.
+San Joaquin Hills in Newport Beach, a former census-designated place annexed by that city, and San Joaquin Hills in Laguna Niguel, a master-planned community in that city.
 Other neighborhoods set in and named after hills in this range include University Hills and Turtle Rock in Irvine.

 State Route 73, also called the San Joaquin Hills Toll Road, extends through the length of the hills from Newport Beach to San Juan Capistrano.
 State Route 133 crosses the hills through Laguna Canyon in Laguna Beach, and they are also crossed in several other places by less major roads.